MaruSongMaru/GA4GUGA/readme.md

 ## Quick Start

+A GA simulation can be performed with `ga.perform_GA`.
-Once installed, you can directly run the example scripts located in the `examples/` directory.
+Examples scripts are located in the `examples/` directory.
+During the course of a GA simulation, the latest population (set of orderings) are stored in `current_pop.log`.
 Below is a brief description of each:

 - `fast_20site_Heisenberg_chain.py`
     This example runs a GA simulation for a 20-site NN Heisenberg chain